29-Year-Old Catcher – Kansas City Royals

 Jesus Flores Contract Information:

-Signed a minor league contract with the Dodgers in January 2013.
+Agreed to a minor league contract with the Royals in March of 2014.

 Flores was signed by the Rays and assigned to Triple-A Durham on Tuesday, the Tampa Tribune reports.